sams96/sams96.github.io/_drafts/minor-planets.md

 visit an asteroid was NEAR Shoemaker which orbited 433 Eros in 2000 and landed on it in 2001.
-The mission found that Eros is made up of approximately 1.2% aluminium (McCoy et al., 2001), which is a total of 6.6x10<sup>15</sup>kg or 62 times the amount extracted from Earth since 1973.</p>
+The mission found that Eros is made up of approximately 1.2% aluminium (McCoy et al., 2001), which is a total of 6.6x10<sup>15</sup>kg or 62 times the amount extracted from Earth since 1973.

-<p>Over the past few years there have been multiple missions visiting comets and
-asteroids, such as the European Space Agency’s Rosetta probe which orbited comet 67P/Churyumov-Gerasimenko along with the Philae lander which performed the first soft landing on a comet in 2014 (Pérez-Ayúcar et al., 2018).
-In January 2019 NASA’s New Horizons mission made a close approach of asteroid 486958, nicknamed Ultima Thule, which is currently the most distant object visited by a spacecraft (Stern et al., 2018).
+Over the past few years there have been multiple missions visiting comets and asteroids, such as the European Space Agency's Rosetta probe which orbited comet 67P/Churyumov-Gerasimenko along with the Philae lander which performed the first soft landing on a comet in 2014 (P&eacute;rez-Ay&uacute;car et al., 2018).
+In January 2019 NASA's New Horizons mission made a close approach of asteroid 486958, nicknamed Ultima Thule, which is currently the most distant object visited by a spacecraft (Stern et al., 2018).
 Also the Japanese Hayabusa2 mission entered orbit around a near-Earth asteroid in June 2018 and intends to return to Earth with samples from the asteroid in 2020 (Watanable et al., 2017).
-All of these missions collect data on the geology of these asteroids which can give clues into how the solar system was formed.</p>
+All of these missions collect data on the geology of these asteroids which can give clues into how the solar system was formed.

-<p>These missions rely on accurate orbit determination in order to direct the
-spacecraft into a close encounter or rendezvous with the solar system objects that they study.
+These missions rely on accurate orbit determination in order to direct the spacecraft into a close encounter or rendezvous with the solar system objects that they study.
 Orbit determination also allows the tracking and study of objects for longer